Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Limiting normal curvature

-which is called the {\it singular curvature}, where $\eta(t)$ is a null vector field along $\gamma$ such that $\{\gamma',\eta\}$ is compatible with the orientation of $\Sigma^2$, and $\sgn(d\lambda(\eta))$ is the sign of the function $d\lambda(\eta)$ at $p$.
-Since $\kappa_s$ can be considered as the tangential component of $\hat\gamma''(s)$, it holds that
+which is called the {\it singular curvature}, where $\eta(t)$ is a null vector field along $\gamma$ such that $\{\gamma',\eta\}$ is compatible with the orientation of $\Sigma^2$, and $\sgn(d\lambda(\eta))$ is the sign of the function $d\lambda(\eta)$ at $\gamma(t)$.
+Since $\kappa_s$ can be considered as the tangential component of $\hat\gamma''(t)$, it holds that

 When $p$ is a cuspidal edge, the singular curvature is defined in \cite{SUY}.
-In this case, it was shown in \cite{SUY} that $\kappa_s$ depends only on the first fundamental form (namely, it is {\it intrinsic\/}) and we can prove the following assertion as an application of \cite{SUY}.

-\begin{fact} Let $p$ be a non-degenerate singular point of the first kind of a frontal $f$.
+In this case, it was shown in \cite{SUY} that $\kappa_s$ depends only on the first fundamental form (namely, it is {\it intrinsic\/}) and we can prove the following assertion as an application of \cite{SUY}. \begin{fact} Let $p$ be a non-degenerate singular point of the first kind of a frontal $f$.
 If the Gaussian curvature function $K$ is bounded near $p$, then the limiting normal curvature $\kappa_\nu$ vanishes at $p$. \end{fact}

 \begin{Proof} In the first paragraph of \cite[Theorem 3.1]{SUY}, it was stated that the second fundamental form of a front $f$ vanishes at non-degenerate singular points if $K$ is bounded.
 In fact, the proof there needed only that $f$ is a frontal.
 By \eqref{eq:kn1}, $\kappa_\nu$ is a coefficient of the second fundamental form, and must vanish. \end{Proof}